-Temporal logics [1], [2], [3] have been recently employed to precisely express complex behaviors of robots.
-In particular, given a robot specification expressed as a formula in a temporal logic, control policies that ensure or maximize the probability that the robot satisfies the specification can be automatically synthesized based on exhaustive exploration of the state space [4], [5], [6], [7], [8], [9], [10], [11], [12].
-Consequently, the main limitation of existing approaches for synthesizing control policies from temporal logic specifications is almost invariably due to a combinatorial blow up of the state space, commonly known as the state explosion problem.
+Temporal logics [1]-[3] have been recently employed to precisely express complex behaviors of robots.
+In particular, given a robot specification expressed as a formula in a temporal logic, control policies that ensure or maximize the probability that the robot satisfies the specification can be automatically synthesized based on exhaustive exploration of the state space [4]-[12].
+Hence, the main limitation of existing approaches for synthesizing control policies from temporal logic specifications is almost invariably due to a combinatorial blow up of the state space, commonly known as the state explosion problem.

 In many applications, robots need to interact with external, potentially dynamic agents, including human and other robots.
-As a result, the control policy synthesis problem becomes more computationally complex as more external agents are incorporated in the synthesis procedure.
+As a result, the control policy synthesis problem becomes more computationally complex as it takes into account more external (i.e., environment) agents.
 Consider, as an example, the problem where an autonomous vehicle needs to go through a pedestrian crossing while there are multiple pedestrians who are already at or approaching the crossing.
 The state space of the complete system (i.e., the vehicle and all the pedestrians) grows exponentially with the number of the pedestrians.
 Hence, given a limited budget of computational resources, solving the control policy synthesis problem with respect to temporal logic specifications may not be feasible when there are a large number of pedestrians.

 In this paper, we partially address the aforementioned issue and propose an algorithm for computing a robot control policy in an anytime manner.
 Our algorithm progressively computes a sequence of control policies, taking into account only a small subset of the environment agents initially and successively adds more agents to the synthesis procedure in each iteration until the computational resource constraints are exceeded.
 As opposed to existing incremental synthesis approaches that handle temporal logic specifications where representative robot states are incrementally added to the synthesis procedure [8], we consider incrementally adding representative environment agents instead.
+Since the size of the state space grows linearly with the number of states of the robot but grows exponentially with the number of the environment agents, our approach potentially better handles the case with a large number of environment agents.

 The main contribution of this paper is twofold.
 First, we propose an anytime algorithm for synthesizing a control policy for a robot interacting with multiple environment agents with the objective of maximizing the probability for the robot to satisfy a given temporal logic specification.
-Second, an incremental construction of various objects needed to be computed during the synthesis procedure is proposed.
+Deciding if the resulting probability is acceptable, however, is application specific and is not in the scope of this paper.
+Second, we propose an incremental construction of various objects needed to be computed during the synthesis procedure.
 Such an incremental construction makes our anytime algorithm more efficient by avoiding unnecessary computation and exploiting the objects computed in the previous iteration.
 Experimental results show that not only we obtain a reasonable solution much faster, but we are also able to obtain an optimal solution faster than existing approaches.